SyedaMeem/mnist/README.md

-MINST dataset from -> tensorflow dataset
+MNIST dataset from -> tensorflow dataset